abs-tudelft/sbd/src/getting-started/amazon-web-services.md

 of arguments to the application, spark-submit, as well as your action on failure.

-**Make sure you do not try to process the entire dataset in your initial run, but, similar to lab 1, start with a few files, to confirm that the application works as intended**

 The setup will take some time to finish, so in the meantime you should configure a proxy for the web interfaces.
 More detailed information can be found on the [AWS website].
 You can check the logs in your S3 bucket, or the